pagrimm/split/README.md

 * _In Command Line, type, `npm install` and wait for the application to complete it's action_
 * _Within a command line terminal, user must type `npm run start` to initiate the localhost webpage_

+## Bugs

+- There is occasionally a rounding issue with values less than a penny.
+- If an expense is added, the output uses the incorrect logic for displaying the name of the expense.

 ## Technologies Used

 - HTML